fooplugins/foogallery/README.txt

 **Albums Built In**

-Albums are built in as an extension.
-Simply head over to the extensions page and activate the albums extension.
+Albums are built in as an feature.
+Simply head over to the Features page and activate the albums feature.
 A new menu item will appear that allows you to add albums just as easily as galleries.

 **Built For Developers**